PROFILE

 of Kazakhstan's population.

-Growing tensions within Soviet society led to
+Growing tensions within Soviet society led to a

-a demand for political and economic reforms,
+demand for political and economic reforms, which

-which came to a head in the 1980s.
-In December
+came to a head in the 1980s.
+In December 1986,

-1986, mass demonstrations by young ethnic
+mass demonstrations by young ethnic Kazakhs took

-Kazakhs took place in Almaty to protest the
+place in Almaty to protest Moscow's installment

-suppressed the unrest, and dozens of
+Soviet troops suppressed the unrest, and dozens

-demonstrators were jailed.
-In the waning days of
+of demonstrators were jailed.
+In the waning days

-Soviet rule, discontent continued to grow and
+of Soviet rule, discontent continued to grow and

 find expression under Soviet leader Mikhail